huongdo108/huongdo108.github.io/_posts/2020-7-28-introduction-page.md

 * Convolutional Neural Network
   * <a href="https://github.com/huongdo108/image-classification-LENET-VGG-RESNET">Image Classification with LENET, VGG, and RESNET</a>
-  * Mini project: deploy dog breed prediction model with VGG16 and Django
+  * <a href="https://github.com/huongdo108/deploy-dog-breed-prediction-model-VGG16-Django">Project: deploy dog breed prediction model with VGG16 and Django </a>